RonnieSan/remix-ui/docs/FormBuilder.md

-# Form Builder
+# rFormBuilder
-The form builder component creates form based on a JSON configuration passed into it.
+The `rFormBuilder` component creates form based on a JSON configuration passed into it.

 ## Props
 * **config** : ARRAY - An array containing a collection of fieldsets, controls, and fields.
 See below for formatting.